folarin-ogungbemi/Milestone-Project-1/README.md

 # Features

 ## Existing Features
-* The website will link to external socila websites like facebook, instagram, youtube, and twitter.
+* The website will link to external social websites like facebook, instagram, youtube, and twitter in order for the user to keep up-to-date with news pertaining to the organization.
 * The website will have embedded in it an api to google map.
+This enables users to be able to check the distace of their location to that of the organization#s physical location.
-* The wwbsite will have a Registration form for the the purpose of taking user's data for the provision of necessary information.
+* The website will have a Registration form for the the purpose of taking user's data and provide users necessary information and newsletter as at when due.
 * The website will be responsive both on mobile, tablet, and desktop with various ranges.
+This makes the website mobile friendly as well as usable on desktop.

 ## Feeatures to be implemented